wazo-platform/wazo-platform.org/content/blog/sprint-review-2204.md

 - **Asterisk**: Asterisk has been upgraded to 18.10.1.
 See the [Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-16-24-1-18-10-1-19-2-1-and-16-8-cert13-now-available-security/)
-- **Provisioning**: various Yealink and Snom firmwares have been upgraded
+- **Provisioning**: Various Yealink and Snom firmwares have been upgraded

 ## Ongoing Features